tagtheapp/frontend/README.md

 # TAG Backend

-Bring back the thrill of playground tag, now across your whole campus, with live maps, groups, and real-time hunts
+Bring back the thrill of playground tag across your town, campus, or city, with live maps, groups, and real-time hunts